Joy

 When we came into 2021 over 10 months ago, now, it seems we had a fantasy that it would be a new year with new hope, since 2020 was behind us.
 2021 has proved to be an extension of 2020, blowing our fantasy.

 COVID still lurks, with the Delta variant creating more ambiguity about how freely we can move in the world.
 The split between vaxxers and anti-vaxxers is a continued reflection of the political divide in the US.
 There is the debate about masking in schools.
-There is climate change and the weather-related events that go with it, including fires, heat and a summer of smokey air where I live in Colorado.
+There is climate change and the weather-related events that go with it, including fires, heat and a summer of smoky air where I live in Colorado.

 There are longer-term effects of COVID, including continued isolation, anxiety and depression, especially if living alone.
+If all of this sounds depressing….it can be.

 I look back on the early months of COVID when we were in various forms of lockdown and wonder, sometimes, how we got through this?
 Restaurants and gyms closed for several months, mask mandates and 6 feet apart, lines to get into grocery stores.